shljessie/INFO-2950/brainstorming.md

 - number of people riding bikes : Do more people riding bikes influence people to ride bikes too?
 - coronavirus how did the coronavirus impact the number of people riding citibikes?
 - users of citibike what kind of users used citibike?
+- How fast do Citi Bike riders tend to travel? (travel time and distance)
+- How accurate are Google Maps cycling time estimates?
+- How do age and gender impact biking speed?
+- How did coronavirus impact citibike bike  trips?
+- Gender?
+Age?
+- Korea bike share system.
+Comparision maybe

 **Things to Consider**
 - Period: What period should I set?
 Should I consider the coronavirus or do an analysis of a time before that?
 - Location : should I choose single location to represent all of newyork weather?
+- Main Questions, Problems that might arise/ setting hypothesis.

 ### Idea 2:  Bird Migration Data